freebsd/freebsd-quarterly/2020q4/routing-multipath.md

 ## Implementation overview

 Multipath-related change changes are based on the introduction of the concept of next hops.
 Nexthops are separate data structures, containing the necessary information to perform packet forwarding.
 They are shared among the routes, providing more pre-computed cache-efficient data while requiring less memory.
-Interested reader can find more detailed description in [D24141](https://reviews.freebsd.org/D24141).
+Interested readers can find a more detailed description in [D24141](https://reviews.freebsd.org/D24141).
 They can find another overview in Nexthop objects [talk](https://linuxplumbersconf.org/event/4/contributions/434/attachments/251/436/nexthop-objects-talk.pdf) describing Linux kernel implementation.

 Multipath implementation extends the nexthop concept further by introducing nexthop groups.
 Nexthop group is simply an array of nexthops, compiled according to each nexthop relative weight.